 The integrated web server default settings are set to be used when viewing the output within an HTML page.
-It was included to allow local viewing of the HTML5 output (something which some browsers do not allow).
+It was included to allow local viewing of the web output (something most browsers do not allow for security reasons).

 Testing Network Speed

 Sometimes we need to test our projects for slower internet speeds and this can easily be done by changing the Speed.

 In the field, Speed, enter the speed to test in Kilobytes (kB) and hit Enter/Return.
 The server will restart.

 0 and hit Enter/Return.
 The server will restart.